bryokim/AirBnB_clone/README.md

 - `destroy <class name> <id>`
 - `<class name>.destroy(<id>)`

-If the class name is missing or an invalid class is given of invalid id, an error message is printed as show below.
+If the class name is missing or an invalid class or invalid id is given, an error message is printed as show below.

 ```Text